pk-sk-25/studyspot/README.md

 Not included on purpose, to stay within the suggested time budget: user accounts/auth and a backend database.
 The assessment says not everything needs to be covered, and `localStorage` persistence covers the "save my data" need without a backend for a single-user tool like this.

-## Time spent

-~3.5–4 hours (adjust this line to match your actual time before submitting).

 ## Tech stack

 React 18 + Vite, plain CSS.
 No backend.